How to Find Clearance Deals All Year Long (Not Just After Holidays)

 Clearance happens all year—if you know where (and when) to look.
 Smart shoppers don’t wait for red tags.
 They find them before everyone else.

 Stores run on a retail calendar that’s always thinking a season ahead.
 That means winter coats start getting marked down in January, patio furniture drops in July, and back-to-school gear gets discounted before school even starts.
+Retailers make room for new inventory fast.
+So, if you’re willing to shop just before or right after a season ends, you can snag high-quality items at low prices—often 50 to 75 percent off.

 Most markdowns happen on Tuesdays and Wednesdays.
 That’s when store staff roll out updated price tags and prep for weekend shoppers.
 If you shop midweek, you’ll beat the rush and get first pick of the best clearance finds.
+In-store or online, many retailers update inventory midweek.
+Make a habit of browsing your favorite sites on these days—you’ll start noticing the pattern.

 Clearance racks aren’t always easy to find.
 In brick-and-mortar stores, they’re often tucked in back corners, down side aisles, or on lower shelves.
 That’s intentional.
 Stores want to sell full-priced items first, so the best deals are hidden in plain sight.